JonJagger/cyber-dojo/docker/readme.txt

   exercises - (D) exercises config info, read-only
       katas - (D) practice sessions, read-write
        test - (D) read-write
-        tmp - (D) stores src files ready for the runner, read-write

 Each folder contains a build-docker-image.sh script which builds its image from its Dockerfile.